Collision Conference 2022 Review: Should You Attend?

 Some of the world’s biggest companies will be sending their founders, co-founders, CEOs, and CTOs, to the meet.
 In addition, some very promising heads of startups and seasoned technology investors are coming.

-All of this presents an opportunity for attendees to connect with the people who are either leading or making huge waves in the technology game.
+All of this presents an opportunity for attendees to connect with the people who are either leading or making waves in the technology game.
+Though, I have many doubts that this will happen.
+Large conferences hurt communication patterns.

 Some of the biggest technology disruptors in recent times have been AI-powered self-driving cars and the Internet of Things.
 The Auto/Tech discussion will touch upon where this technology is headed, and how to optimize it for various applications.